-Annual membership currently costs E100 for a new member, €85 for a 2020 riding member renewal (this includes a 15% reduction from head office) and €40 for non-riders.
+Annual membership currently costs E100 for a new member, €85 for a 2021 riding member renewal (this includes a 15% reduction from head office) and €40 for non-riders.
 You must be 17 years of age to join the club.
+Students and OAPs joining for the year receive a 25% discount, whether they be new members or 2021 members renewing.
 Novices and experienced riders are equally welcome.
 Please feel free to contact the club secretary, Erica Robb on 086 4413744 , with any further questions.
 We also urge you to visit http://www.airc.ie where you will find comprehensive information about the organisation.
 Above all, however, we hope you will think of the AIRC vision “Enjoying Equestrianism”.
 This is the real objective of the Letterkenny Riding Club.
 We hope you’ll decide to join us.

 Secondary members can enter and take part in all mounted and unmounted training and social activities of the club but when it comes to competitions they must compete for their primary club.
 Taking out secondary membership of a neighboring club is a great way to get out and meet new people and can greatly increase your training and social opportunities.
 Secondary members are not involved in the administration and organisation of a club.
 If you wish to join us as a secondary member just talk to your own club secretary to get the ball rolling.